-2.1 Specific Conductance is determined with a YSI 3200 with temperaturecompensation.
+- 2.1 Specific Conductance is determined with a YSI 3200 with temperaturecompensation if a low volume sample is submitted.
 The meter is calibrated with a single point calibration.
 The samples are measured using a glass probe with thermistor.
+A consistency standard is analyzed once each analysis batch to monitor instrument drift over time. - 2.2 Specific Conductance is determined with a ManTech AutoTitrator System with temperature-compensation if more than 40mL of sample is submitted.
+The meter is calibrated with four points.
 A consistency standard is analyzed once each analysis batch to monitor instrument drift over time.